KataTech/katatech.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I study CS and Statistics at Rice University.
-I operate at the intersection of math, data, and socially-important questions.
-Lately, I am excited about responsible machine learning in network systems and optimal transport (OT) theory.
+I study CS and Stats at Rice University.
+Broadly, I am excited about math, data, and society.
+Lately, I work in responsible machine learning in network systems and optimal transport (OT) theory.

 Currently, I am fortunate to be advised by [Dr. C&eacute;sar A. Uribe](https://cauribe.rice.edu/) and [Dr. Lydia Beaudrot](https://lydiabeaudrot.weebly.com/) to work on graph OT towards food web analysis.